Integrity Chiropractic’s COVID-19 Safety Measures

 We will then do a forehead temperature check with a non-contact thermometer to see if you are less than or equal to 99.5 degrees Fahrenheit.

 As the weather improves in Seattle, please refrain from strenuous exercise immediately before coming to an appointment as internal body heat in combination with sitting in a hot car can make this a difficult judgement call for us.
 Also, as we are trying to maintain good hygiene practices and ask you to do the same.

 If you are equal or over the temperature limit, we will err on the side of caution and send you home.
 If you even have one symptom that you are questionable about, we ask that you call to cancel your appointment, seek testing and/or isolate yourself at home and avoid the inconvenience to yourself by driving to the office and having to be sent home.
 We'll follow up with you in 3-4 weeks time.

-If you pass, we will escort you into the clinic and immediately disinfect the thermometer with a Lysol wipe.
+If you pass, we will escort you into the clinic.

 We ask that you place any loose items: phone, purse, keys, wallet into a plastic basket that we are disinfecting with Lysol in between visits.
 This will be kept in the front office in a secure location during the duration of your visit.